 - Per-feature pricing: add a set cost for each feature selected.

-- Conditional formulas: one choice can change the cost of another.
+- Conditional formulas: one choice changes the cost of another.

 For example, social media management pricing can scale with platform complexity and number of weekly posts.
-This ensures the estimate reflects true scope.
+These formulas keep estimates aligned with project scope and prevent surprises.

 Focus on User Experience